8 Things to do at Johnson Lake in Banff

 There is a large meadow at the top of this hill next to Johnson Lake which is perfect for picnic blankets.
 From up here, the views of Johnson Lake, Cascade Mountain and Mount Rundle are amazing.

-To get to this Banff picnic spot, follow the Johnson Lake hike in a counterclockwise direction until you cross a bridge across a little stream.
-Keep hiking until you see a spur trail up a lakeside hill – this hill will be a little steep, but it’s short.
-Just be sure to wear shoes with good grips and you’ll be ok reaching this excellent Banff picnic spot.
+To get to this picnic spot, follow the Johnson Lake hike counterclockwise until you cross a small bridge.
+Keep going until you see a spur trail up the lakeside hill.
+It’s short but a little steep, so wear shoes with good grip.

 3. Johnson Lake Swimming